flipperdevices/flipperzero-firmware/README.md

 ## Application controls

 Use left/right arrows for PM/AQI display mode switching.
-Flipper LED will blink green once every successful sensor reads.
+Flipper LED will blink once every successful sensor reading by color according to the current AQI value.

 ## License